On Delaware coastal island, gratitude to share after storm

 By Thomas Ferraro

-FENWICK ISLAND, Delaware The usually tranquil beachfront communities along the Delaware shore were prepared for the worst from Hurricane Sandy and as luck would have it, they got something less.
+FENWICK ISLAND, Delaware, Nov 1 The usually tranquil beachfront communities along the Delaware shore were prepared for the worst from Hurricane Sandy and as luck would have it, they got something less.

 The damage from flooding is limited, compared to what might have been.
 The cleanup is ongoing.
 And relief, in the form of disaster assistance, is on hand.